 We’re going through a massive change moving from Australia to the USA.
 It’s not just the physical move but all the energy that comes with it given the disaster we went through to come to this point of change – of becoming the people we needed to be who were ready for our ultimate dream.
 If that makes sense.

 It’s no coincidence that we’ve landed in our hometown before the shift happens.
-If you are a member of my Notes from the Road VIP tribe you heard me talk about that last week.

 It’s the closure that is needed.
 The change is real and with it comes a few shaky things.
 Need for a new camera – yep unexpected pop out of the blue and now this laptop.
 But other things in our life are flowing fine so it’s not one of those awful periods of being trapped in a dark hole and manifesting drama after drama.